 Step 1: Revise intranet features

 Make sure your corporate intranet is balanced.
 It means your intranet should provide relevant features to help employees fulfill their daily tasks and support social life.
 When the feature balance is distorted, your intranet attracts only a limited audience, so SharePoint feature parity should be your goal.
+For an example of a balanced SharePoint intranet, check our interactive demo.

 Apart from finding the right proportion of job-related and social features, make your intranet more dynamic and powerful.
 Handy SharePoint add-ins will diversify the functionality of the corporate portal.
 They will help users solve specific business tasks or find useful information quickly (for example, their colleagues’ birthdays, the office plan, etc.).
 Engaging team sites will help teams consolidate their core activities in a private and secure hub, while community sites will unite employees sharing the same interests.